wp-plugins/events-manager/readme.txt

 Events Manager 1.* adopters should:

-1. backup their Wordpress database.
+1. backup the Wordpress database.
 2. deactivate Events Manager 1.*
-3. delete Events Managers 1.* and upload Events Manager 2.* to their server
+3. delete Events Managers 1.* and upload Events Manager 2.* to the server
 4. activate Events Manager 2.*

 Events Manager should take care of your events database migration automatically, but since this is a beta release it's much better to perform a database backup, as previously suggested.